Peter Latz (botanist): Northern Territory Herbarium

 In 1970, Peter was hired as a botanist for the Northern Territory Herbarium, a position he held for 40 years.
 He was responsible for botanical collection and research across the whole of the Northern Territory, and, at the time, much of the flora of arid Central Australia was still unknown to scientists.
-Latz spent much of his career his career on expeditions to find and describe many rare plants, collecting and describing specimens for the collection of the Northern Territory Herbarium, and working with Aboriginal botanists to identify their names in nine languages.
+Latz spent much of his career on expeditions to find and describe many rare plants, collecting and describing specimens for the collection of the Northern Territory Herbarium, and working with Aboriginal botanists to identify their names in nine languages.
 Over his four decades, Latz grew the collection of the Alice Springs Herbarium with colleague David Albrecht, to more than 50,000 specimens.

 Peter conducted the first botanical survey of the Wessel Islands (Northern Territory) where he described several new plant species for the NT, and surveyed Kings Canyon to determine if it should be granted national park status.
 At Kings Canyon, he identified plants found nowhere else in the world, with plants that also occur in Tasmania coexisting with plants from the Top End.
 He concluded that it was one of the most botanically rich places in central Australia and in 1989 it was established as Watarrka National Park.